COEC Meeting

 Fast-moving developments.
 Sharpened expectations.
 Boardroom-ready insights.

-The Center On Executive Compensation’s 2025 Annual Meeting brings together CHROs, Heads of Total Rewards, and executive compensation leaders for candid dialogue on the forces shaping the future of pay, performance, and governance.
+The Center on Executive Compensation’s 2025 Annual Meeting brings together CHROs, Heads of Total Rewards, and executive compensation leaders for candid dialogue on the forces shaping the future of pay, performance, and governance.

 Join us November 5–6 at The Mayflower Hotel in Washington, DC, for in-person discussions with top experts, senior peers, and those influencing compensation from every angle—regulatory, shareholder, and boardroom.
 This is not just another conference.
 It’s your opportunity to pressure-test ideas, share what’s working, and anticipate what’s next.